The Benefits of Fresh Air Fitness

 As we move into the cooler months, going outside for your fitness fix may not sound like the most tempting option but there’s a good case for wrapping up, lacing up your trainers and heading out.

-The New Forest Walking Festival is set to return between 12th – 27th of October 2019, providing the perfect opportunity to explore the Park’s beautiful surroundings, rich history and impressive range of wildlife on an expert-led tour.
+The New Forest Walking Festival is set to return on 12 October to 3 November, providing the perfect opportunity to explore the Park’s beautiful surroundings, rich history and impressive range of wildlife on an expert-led tour.

 In order to the celebrate the Year of Green Action and the 70th birthday of National Parks we’re extending the festival for a extra week!

 We’re confident that once people start experiencing the outdoors they’ll realise how special it is and maybe offer a ‘Green Pledge’ to recycle more, make their garden more wildlife friendly or maybe even start volunteering for a green charity.

 Taking in open heaths, grasslands and, of course, woodlands and forest, the relatively flat New Forest National Park is ideal for exploring on foot.
 With over 80 walks taking place throughout the Walking Festival, including history hikes, activity walks, family strolls, and wildlife walks, you’ll be able to explore the New Forest’s unique landscape and stunning surroundings.

 The New Forest National Park is also home to an abundance of wildlife, including cattle, pigs, donkeys, and a huge range of birds, as well as the famous New Forest Ponies – so keep your eyes peeled as you walk.
 Of course, whilst you can enjoy looking at the animals from afar, please remember not to try and touch or feed them as they aren’t used to humans!